Uncertainty and Autarky: Cooperative Game Theory for Stable Local Energy Market Partitioning: Coalition cost model

 Eq \eqref{eq:intcostscoalition} refers to costs faced by the coalitions in its internal network and Eq \eqref{eq:extcostscoalition} refers to the costs as a result of its interactions with the distribution grid.
 Eq \eqref{eq:balancingcoeffexpost} sets the imbalance penalty for cost recovery for \emph{ex-post} costs in common nodes/edges \eqref{eq:energybalancingpartition}, \eqref{eq:commonconstraintviolations}.
 Both Eq \eqref{eq:totalcostspartition}, \eqref{eq:coalitioncostsexternalities} include the effect of uncertainty and network constraint violations, which was not addressed in previous works.

 \textbf{Remark:} Observe that the total cost $\phi(F_i;P)$ for a coalition $F_i$ depends on the grid partition $P$, and hence on the partitioning of prosumers external to the coalition through the prices $\boldsymbol{\lambda}, \boldsymbol{\alpha}^{\Delta E}$ and the dispatches $\boldsymbol{u}^I$.
-These happen due to coupled power flow constraints Eq \eqref{eq:voltagedroppartition}-\eqref{eq:voltagelimitpartition}, and are termed as \emph{externalities}, with an example illustrated in Fig \ref{fig:costexternalities}.
+These happen due to coupled power flow constraints Eq \eqref{eq:voltagedroppartition}-\eqref{eq:voltagelimitpartition}, and are termed as \emph{externalities}, with an example illustrated in Fig \ref{fig:costexternalities}\footnote{See Appendix \ref{app:simulationslausanne} for a numerical example on a real grid}.

 Analyzing partition stability becomes complicated under externalities, since coalitional deviations must account for configurations of the remainder grid to analyze coalition costs under deviation, as will be discussed later.